 Asking these questions while designing a site from this standpoint will almost invariably lead to it being more profitable and beneficial to your business.

 6. Make sure it’s easy on the eye

-Cluttered and confusing websites reflect badly on a business’s brand.
+Cluttered and confusing websites reflect badly on a business’ brand.
 Your website is your brokerage’s number one marketing asset, so it’s essential that it expresses your brand in a positive light and is easy to understand.